dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-microsoft-fabric.md

 ## Supported authentication methods
+The two supported authentication methods are:

-- Service principal in Azure Active Directory (AAD)
+- AAD service principal
-- Username/password in Azure Active Directory (AAD)
+- AAD password

+SQL password (LDAP) is not supported in Fabric Synapse so you must use Azure Active Directory (AAD).
+This means that to use Microsoft Fabric in dbt Cloud, you will need at least one AAD service principal to connect dbt Cloud to Fabric, ideally one service principal for each user.

 ## Configuration